 You can’t move money from a 401(k) while you are still working for the company, but once you leave, you have the freedom to do a “rollover” into an IRA.
 This can be a smart move if your 401(k) plan doesn’t offer low-cost investments.
 You won’t owe any tax when you do a direct rollover from your 401(k) into an IRA account.
 (Another option: If your new employer allows you to rollover your old 401(k) into your new 401(k), check out if the investment options and fees are a good fit.)

 Sweat the small details.
 Shop around for investment and savings accounts that don’t charge any monthly maintenance fees.
 Even if it’s $2 or $10 a month, that adds up over time.
-And every dollar you pay in fees is a dollar that can’t compound over time.
+Every dollar you pay in fees is a dollar that can’t compound over time.

 If the help your most interested in is having someone else handle your portfolio mix and periodic rebalancing, you may want to check out robo-advisors such as Betterment, Wealthfront and Vanguard Personal Advisory Services.
-For an annual fee of 0.25% to 0.30% the services plunk your money in a mix of funds and ETFs that are deemed a good fit given your age, investment horizon and appetite for risk.
-You don’t get personalized hand holding with roboadvisors, but you’re paying a low fee to get professional oversight of your investments.
+For an annual fee of 0.25 percent to 0.30 percent, the services plunk your money in a mix of funds and ETFs that are deemed a good fit given your age, investment horizon and appetite for risk.
+You don’t get personalized hand-holding with robo-advisors, but you’re paying a low fee to get professional oversight of your investments.

 Carla translates business and personal finance concepts into engaging content that helps individuals make more confident choices in how they manage their money.
 Her work appears in The New York Times, Money Magazine, Barron's and Consumer Reports.